 - 1. Lying to school personnel. - 2.
-Stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function.

-- Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them. - 4.
-Discrimination, which includes the use of a persons actual or perceived race, color, creed, national origin, weight, ethnic group, religion, religious practice, gender, sexual orientation or disability as a basis for treating another in a negative manner. - 5.
-Harassment or bullying, as defined in Section II of the Code of Conduct, labeled "Definitions." - 6.
+Stealing the property of other students, school personnel or any other person lawfully on school property or attending a school function. - 3.
+Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them. - 4.
+Discrimination, which includes the use of a persons actual or perceived race, (including but not limited to hair texture and protective hair styles), color, creed, national origin, weight, ethnic group, religion, religious practice, gender (including gender identity or expression), sexual orientation or disability as a basis for treating another in a negative manner. - 5.
+Harassment and bullying which includes a sufficiently severe action or persistent pervasive pattern of actions or statements directed at an identifiable individual or group, which are intended to be, or which a reasonable person would perceive as ridiculing or demeaning. - 6.
 Intimidation, which includes engaging in actions or statements that put an individual in fear of bodily harm. - 7.
-Selling, using or possessing obscene material. - 8.
-Using vulgar or abusive language, cursing or swearing. - 9.
-Using, possessing or distributing tobacco products including cigarettes, e-cigarettes, cigars, pipes, chewing or smokeless tobacco or any other paraphernalia which can be used to inhale or ingest nicotine or any other drug. - 10.
-Possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either.
-"Illegal substances" include, but are not limited to, inhalants, marijuana, synthetic marijuana or cannabinoids, including but not limited to items labeled as incense, herbal mixtures or potpourri, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - 11.
-Inappropriately using or sharing prescription and over-the-counter drugs. - 12.
-Gambling. - 13.
-Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - 14.
-Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher.

-F. Engage in misconduct while on a school bus.
+Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with or maintaining membership in any school-sponsored activity, organization, club, or team. - 8.
+Selling, using or possessing obscene material. - 9.
+Using vulgar or abusive language, cursing or swearing. - 10.
+Using, possessing or distributing tobacco or nicotine products including cigarettes, e-cigarettes, cigars, pipes or chewing or smokeless tobacco.

+- Possessing, consuming, selling, distributing or exchanging alcoholic beverages or illegal substances, or being under the influence of either.
+"Illegal substances" include, but are not limited to, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - 12.
+Inappropriately using or sharing of prescription and over-the-counter drugs. - 13.
+Gambling. - 14, Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - 15.
+Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - F. Engage in misconduct while on a school bus.
 It is crucial for students to behave appropriately while riding on district buses, to ensure their safety and that of other passengers and to avoid distracting the bus driver.
 Students are required to conduct themselves on the bus in a manner consistent with established standards for classroom behavior.
-Excessive noise, pushing, shoving and fighting will not be tolerated.

-G. Engage in any form of academic misconduct.
-Examples of academic misconduct include:

-- 1. Plagiarism.

-- 2. Cheating.

-- 3. Copying.

-- 4. Altering records.

-- 5. Assisting another student in any of the above actions.
+Excessive noise, pushing, shoving and fighting will not be tolerated. - G. Engage in any form of academic misconduct.
+Examples of academic misconduct include: - 1.
+Plagiarism. - 2.
+Cheating. - 3.
+Copying. - 4.
+Altering records. - 5.
+Assisting another student in any of the above actions.

-- H. In addition to the preceding standards of conduct, the District prohibits discrimination and harassment against any student by employees or students that creates a hostile environment by conduct (with or without physical conduct) or verbal statements, intimidation, or abuse.
-We consider a hostile environment to be created when actions or statements directed at a student either (1) has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities, or benefits, or with the student's mental, emotional, or physical well-being including conduct that reasonably causes or would reasonably be expected to cause emotional harm, or (2) reasonably causes or would reasonably be expected to cause physical injury to a student or to cause a student to fear for their physical safety.

-This prohibition applies to all acts of harassment or bullying that occur on school property or at a school function, as well as to acts occurring off school property when (i) those acts create or would foreseeably create a risk of substantial disruption within the school environment, and (ii) it is foreseeable that the conduct, threats, intimidation, or abuse might reach school property.

-The prohibition of discrimination includes, but is not limited to, threats, intimidation, or abuse based on the student's actual or perceived race, color, weight, national origin, ethnic group, religion, religious practices, disability, sexual orientation, gender or sex.

-VI.
-AGE APPROPRIATE RESTATEMENT OF POLICY

-You should never feel that it is not safe for you to come to school and participate in all school activities.
-You should never be prevented from concentrating on your schoolwork because another student or a school staff member is teasing you, making fun of you, pushing you around, or threatening you in some way, because of your race, color, weight, national origin (where your family comes from), ethnic group, religion, religious practices, disability, sexual orientation, gender, or sex.

-You may not act toward another student in a way that reasonably might make them feel threatened or unsafe, or that might reasonably make them unable to concentrate on their school work, because of what you think about their race, color, weight, national origin (where their family comes from), ethnic group, religion, religious practices, disability, sexual orientation, gender, or sex.
-It is against school rules for you to do this by your physical actions or by your verbal statements, including electronic messages.

-You should never feel that it is not safe for you to come to school and participate in all school activities.
-You should never be prevented from working hard because another student or a school staff member is teasing you, making fun of you, pushing you around, or singling you out, because of where you come from, color, weight, religion, or what religion you believe in, or because you are physically different.

-You may not make others feel unsafe, or unable to do their work, because of where you come from, color, weight, religion, or what religion you believe in, or because you are physically different.
-It is against school rules for you to do this by actions or words and using the computer.)

-VII.
-REPORTING AND RESPONDING TO VIOLATIONS
+IV.
+REPORTING VIOLATIONS